-He played a leading role in bringing the architects of the Third Reich to justice before laying the legislative foundations to protect human rights and political freedoms across Europe.
+Scottish prosecutor, who played a leading role in bringing the architects of the Third Reich to justice, remembered

 Now some 75 years after he played a leading role in the Nuremberg War Trials by rigorously questioning Hermann Göering, the family of one of Scotland’s most acclaimed legal minds is to pay tribute to his life and achievements.

 Sir David Maxwell Fyfe served as Britain’s deputy chief prosecutor during the historic trials, conducting cross-examinations which to this day are regarded as among the most significant in modern jurisprudence.

 The politician and barrister, born in Aberdeen and raised in Edinburgh, spent a year reviewing Nazi atrocities for the trials, an experience that spurred him on to help compose the first draft of what would become the European Convention of Human Rights (ECHR).

 With Britain now bowing out of the grand European project Sir David helped create, his relatives hope to inform a new generation about his remarkable legal legacy.